Omaha Slip and Fall Attorney

 The crux of a slip and fall accident largely hinges on the property owner’s knowledge.
 Even if the property owner did not have knowledge about the hazard, the property owner still owes guests on his property a duty of care that all premises are free of any lurking hazards.
 A property guest is afforded the highest duty of care by a property owner, while a trespasser is afforded the least.
 However, even a trespasser may bring a claim for damages in the case of extreme accidents.

-Recovery from a Slip and Fall Accident
+Common Slip and Fall Accident Injuries

 • Broken bones